 We’ve seen EU countries race ahead in preparation for the 4IR this month.
 IFOW Co-Chair Chris Pissarides gave the keynote speech to the Danish PM and Ministers at the final meeting of the Danish Disruption Council on 7 February.
 Keen to keep learning and collaboration going through Brexit, we’re pleased to share his IFOW-LSE presentation here.

 IFOW has met authors of Germany’s Work 4.0, to learn about follow-up actions including a new think-tank embedded within the Ministry of Labour, compulsory pension insurance for the self-employed and an adult learning initiative involving pilots of specific tripartite commitments.
-Pissarides has reviewed the preliminary results of the Finnish basic income trial, noting evidence that the income may have increased the wellbeing of participants without acting as a disincentive to work.
+Chris Pissarides has reviewed the preliminary results of the Finnish basic income trial, noting evidence that the income may have increased the wellbeing of participants without acting as a disincentive to work.
 We joined launch of the OECD report and dashboard on adult learning which draws on case studies, such as the Swedish Transformation Fund, and identifies priorities for countries.
 The UK’s are: coverage, inclusivity and financing.

 Brexit, technology and the future of work